zhullyb/dingtalk-for-fedora/README.md

 ## Description

-This repository provides spec file which can help you to repack the official dingtalk deb package to rpm package.
+This repository provides the spec file which can help you to repack the official dingtalk deb package to rpm package.

-If you don't want to build it by yourself, you can download the binary rpm built by github action from [this page](https://github.com/zhullyb/dingtalk-for-fedora/actions/workflows/rpmbuild.yml), simply click the **latest workflow run** with ✅ labeled and download the **Artifacts** with your github account logged-in.
+If you don't want to build it yourself, you can download the binary rpm built by GitHub Actions from [this page](https://github.com/zhullyb/dingtalk-for-fedora/actions/workflows/rpmbuild.yml), simply click the **latest workflow run** with ✅ labeled and download the **Artifacts** with your github account logged-in.

 ## Build